 Intensive training in transdisciplinary research is organized through a dual mentor approach.
 Each scholar is matched to one mentor from their own discipline, as well as one mentor from another area.
 The program is anchored by a bi-weekly seminar series drawing on faculty from each of the four Harvard schools.
 In addition to the seminars, the Harvard program emphasizes close contact between the program directors and scholars throughout the year.
 On alternating weeks, the co-directors meet collectively with the cohorts to discuss ongoing research progress and career development issues such as grant writing, managing staff, prioritizing workloads and other select topics.

-The program’s core faculty includes: Gail Adler, MD, PhD, FAHA, associate professor of medicine at Harvard Medical School and associate clinical research center director of the Harvard Catalyst Clinical Research Center at Brigham and Women’s Hospital; Jason Beckfield, PhD, professor of sociology and director of undergraduate studies, Harvard; Jason Block, MD, general internal medicine physician and assistant professor in the Obesity Prevention Program of the Department of Population Medicine at Harvard Medical School/Harvard Pilgrim Health Care Institute; Amitabh Chandra, PhD, professor of public policy and director of Health Policy Research, Harvard Kennedy School of Government; Nancy Krieger, PhD, professor of social epidemiology and director, HSPH Interdisciplinary Concentration on Women, Gender, and Health; Aaron Mauck, PhD, assistant professor, History of Science, Harvard; Joyce Rosenthal, PhD, MPH, assistant professor of urban planning, Harvard Graduate School of Design; SV Subramanian, PhD, professor of population health and geography, HSPH; and Alexander C. Tsai, MD, PhD, research scientist at the Center for Global Health at Massachusetts General Hospital and lecturer at Harvard Medical School .
+The program’s core faculty includes: Gail Adler, MD, PhD, FAHA, associate professor of medicine at Harvard Medical School and associate clinical research center director of the Harvard Catalyst Clinical Research Center at Brigham and Women’s Hospital; Jason Beckfield, PhD, professor of sociology and director of graduate studies, Harvard; Jason Block, MD, general internal medicine physician and assistant professor in the Obesity Prevention Program of the Department of Population Medicine at Harvard Medical School/Harvard Pilgrim Health Care Institute; Amitabh Chandra, PhD, professor of public policy and director of Health Policy Research, Harvard Kennedy School of Government; Nancy Krieger, PhD, professor of social epidemiology and director, Women, Gender, and Health (WGH) interdisciplinary concentration, Harvard T.H.
+Chan School; Aaron Mauck, PhD, lecturer on the History of Science, Harvard Faculty of Arts and Sciences; Joyce Rosenthal, PhD, MPH, assistant professor of urban planning, Harvard Graduate School of Design; SV Subramanian, PhD, professor of population health and geography, Harvard T.H.
+Chan School; and Alexander C. Tsai, MD, PhD, research scientist at the Center for Global Health at Massachusetts General Hospital and lecturer at Harvard Medical School .
 An additional 40 faculty from all corners of Harvard serve as mentors and collaborators.